Terry stop: Solutions

 Terry was originally created to prevent imminent armed robberies.
 However, 90% of individuals who are stop-and-frisked in New York City were free to leave afterwards.
-This demonstrates that they were not about to do serious criminal activity, which goes against Terry’s purpose of preventing serious crime.
+This demonstrates that they were not about to do serious criminal activity, which goes against Terry's purpose of preventing serious crime.
 Hutchins wishes to narrow the scope of Terry, and prevent certain police encounters from happening in the first place, and proposes to limit the reach of Terry stops so that officers may not stop someone based on a possessory offense under nothing more than reasonable suspicion.
 Goel calls for the optimization of stop relating to criminal possession of a weapon (CPW).
-Because having a lower threshold of evidence to stop someone disproportionately affects black and Hispanic people, optimization would result in less racial disparities for terry stops.
-Goel examines NYPD’s three million stops for cases where the stop yielded an individual involved with criminal possession of a weapon.
+Because having a lower threshold of evidence to stop someone disproportionately affects black and Hispanic people, optimization would result in less racial disparities for Terry stops.
+Goel examines NYPD's three million stops for cases where the stop yielded an individual involved with criminal possession of a weapon.
 In approximately 43% of these stops, there was less than 1% of a chance that the suspect had a weapon.
 Goel found that five stop circumstances are more likely to increase the likelihood of recovering a weapon for a stop: suspicious weapon, sights and sounds of criminal activity, suspicious bulge, witness report, and ongoing investigation.

 Kwate and Threadcraft advocate for three ways to address Stop and Frisk, as a public health issue.
-First, they believe the health department’s city wide health surveys should include Stop and Frisk encounters, so that the data can be used to investigate health outcomes of a Stop and Frisk.
+First, they believe the health department's citywide health surveys should include Stop and Frisk encounters, so that the data can be used to investigate health outcomes of a Stop and Frisk.
 Second, within 24 hours, reports of traumatic stops should be received by the city.
 Third, a registry should be created in which communities can report police encounters.
 Torres calls for more comprehensive data in stop and frisk reports.
 Specifically, since Latinos can also be white and black, current data is not as accurate.